Diane-Ring/worthy-nomad/README.md

 With the repository in GitHub and a folder created for VS Code I began by creating the boilerplate using shorthand !
 [TAB] then copy and pasted the links to bootstrap.
 Then the structure was started using AI.

+I enabled the Live Server extension in VSCode so I could track progress in my browser.

 The *Navbar* was created with this prompt to co-pilot.
 "create a responsive navbar element with links to home, about, support, tips and GET HELP NOW" The colour of the GET HELP NOW button was changed from 'danger' to 'warning'